mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_md.md

 # Question 2

 Airbnb collects data from users over the world and has flunctations in demand due to the different holiday seasons.
-The data comes from both those looking for rental accomidation as well as those trying to rent their property.
+The data comes from both those looking for rental accommodation as well as those trying to rent their property.
 Users can use Airbnb both from their computer or from mobile devices such as iOS and Android.
 Therefore, there is a lot of data to both store and analyse.

 The **Hadoop Distributed File System (HDFS)** is what Airbnb uses this as their core data platform the drives the site and their analytics.
 Airbnb stores unstructured data such as room info, room owners, locations of the room etc.
 Hadoop is a framework for stores and processing this big data.
 It split data into chunks and saves across many servers.
 It also uses the MapReduce algorithm which allows for processing and generating big data sets in a parallel manner.
 The name MapReduce comes from reading data into a database, mapping it for analysis and performing maths operations to reduce it.
-This is what is done to bigdata in hadoop.
+This is what is done to bigdata in Hadoop.
 Airbnb uses Hadoop to store users data across large files and replicates their data across multiple hosts to achieve reliable information retrieval.
 In addition to the Hadoop File System, Airbnb has a data warehouse that uses Hive.
 Airbnb has over 1.5 petabytes of data in Hive-managed tables within its Hadoop Distributed File System which is hosted on EC2 instances.

 Airbnb has millions of photos to store from its users.
-They are important as they show off the accomidation being rented.
+They are important as they show off the accommodation being rented.
 Another technology used by Airbnb is S3 or **Simple Storage Service** which is a part of AWS.
 Airbnb stores its images for its website in S3 and stores backup data in Hadoop clusters along with using the Presto SQL query engine.
 Presto is high performance and distributed.
 As a distributed query engine, its treats the entire database cluster as a single, logical SQL database.
 It can use multiple servers for querying so that no single server becomes a bottleneck.
 Airbnb uses this to combine data from multiple sources and to allow analytics to be performed across the entire organisation.

 The **Presto query** is critical for many of Airbnb's features.
 For example, Airbnb price feature continuously tells hosts what the probability is of them getting a booking at the price they have chosen.
 Hosts can see what dates are likely sold out and the current price offering and which ones are not.
 Employees are taught SQL so that all can query the data warehouse it maintains.
-In addition Airbnb has created a tool called Airpal so that it is easy to design SQL queries and dispath them to the Presto layer of the data warehouse.
+In addition Airbnb has created a tool called Airpal so that it is easy to design SQL queries and dispatch them to the Presto layer of the data warehouse.

-Also Airbnb's price recommendation engine pulls in over 5 billion training data points and trains a model to predict the price of a listing depending on various factors like the neighbourhood, house size etc.
+Airbnb's price recommendation engine pulls in over 5 billion training data points and trains a model to predict the price of a listing depending on various factors like the neighbourhood, house size etc.
 The machine learning package that Airbnb use is **Aerosolve** and was built by their own data science team.
 Additionally, it can produce models based on conditional probability.
 It created a user data driven search model which